-- 1. Painlessly add flexible, authentic, and transformative technology to your classroom. - 2.
+- 1. Painlessly add flexible, authentic, and transformative tech to your class. - 2.
 Recognize the most popular webtools and ideas used by colleagues and understand their importance in the classroom - 3.
 Use technology to re-ignite enthusiasm for reading and writing (this is an overview-more detail in Teach Writing With Tech). - 4.
-Use blogs, wikis, discussion forums, Google Spreadsheets, and Google Hangouts to collaborate and share. - 5.
-Use technology to differentiate for varied student learning styles (this is an overview-more detail in The Differentiated Classroom). - 6.
-Blend technology smoothly into your curriculum making it a tool, not a distraction. - 7.
-Create digital portfolios that store, share, and curate work. - 8.
-Start the year-long process of creating a collaborative class curriculum map. - 9.
+Use blogs, discussion forums, virtual meetings to collaborate and share. - Use technology to differentiate for varied student learning styles (this is an overview-more detail in The Differentiated Classroom). - 6.
+Blend tech smoothly into your curriculum making it a tool, not a distraction. - 7.
+Start the year-long process of creating a collaborative class curriculum map. - 8.
 Develop the solid core of a Professional Learning Network.
 Draw on classmates' experiences, ask questions, and discuss tech ed topics.